markgordon22/Jerseys-for-tims/README.md

 ### Checkout Page:

 The checkout page includes forms such as user's name, details of billing and the payment form that is mandatory in order to complete the purchase.
-Below the credit card form they're yet again informed the total their card will get charged and can proceed to confirm payment or they if unsure of their payment can adjust their bag and return to the shopping bag page by clicking the "adjust bag" button:
+Below the credit card form they're yet again informed the total their card will get charged and can proceed to confirm payment or theyare unsure of their payment, they can adjust their bag and return to the shopping bag page by clicking the "adjust bag" button:

 ![image](uximages/checkoutpageimg.png)

 ### Checkout Success Page:

 Once the purchase is finalised and completed, a success message from bootstrap toasts appears with confirmation that the payment was successfull, along with details of the order number and a confirmation email will be sent to the user.
-The details of the user's order are shwon and a button redirecting to the "new-arrivals" category page is below:
+The details of the user's order are shown and a button redirecting to the "new-arrivals" category page is below:

 ![image](uximages/checkoutsuccesspageimg.png)

 ### Contact Page

 The contact page is a simple form with 3 text and input and a textarea.
-The user once submitting the form will be redirected to the contact success page, along with a toast message that they're email was a success and will receive an email from Jerseys for Tims that they will be in contact with the user over the question or concern shortly.
+The user once submitting the form will be redirected to the contact success page, along with a toast message that they're email was a success and will receive an email from Jerseys for Tims that they will be in contact with the user over their question or concern shortly.

 ![image](uximages/contactpageimg.png)

 ### FAQs Page:

 Accessible by clicking "FAQS" from the navbar, the user is redirected to the faq app.
 There is a series of questions with answers on matters that the user may potentially now have or have in future references.
-Only the site admin can edit/delete faqs. user can also not manually enter the url for the edit/add faqs as they will get instaly get redirected to the sign in page.
+Only the site admin can add/edit/delete faqs. user can also not manually enter the url for the edit/add faqs as they will get instantly get redirected to the sign in page.
 Some questions and answers were taken from [Your Clothing](https://www.yoursclothing.ie/faq?glCountry=IE&glCurrency=GBP)

 ![image](uximages/faqpageimg.png)